ingogriebsch/spring-hateoas-siren/README.md

 }
 ```

+## Internationalization
+Siren defines a `title` attribute for its entity, link and action (including their fields) objects.
+These titles can be populated by using Spring’s resource bundle abstraction and a resource bundle named `rest-messages` so that clients can use them in their UIs directly.
+This bundle will be set up automatically and is used during Siren serialization.

+### Entity
+To define a title for an entity, use the key template `_entity.$type.title`.
+Which type is used to build the resulting key depends on which type of model is used.
+To evaluate if a title is available for the specific type, the `fqcn` will be checked first, followed by the `simple name`.
+Finally, it is checked whether type `default` is available.

+### Link
+To define a title for a link, use the key template `_link.$rel.title`.
+To evaluate if a title is available for the link, the `rel` of the link will be checked first.
+Finally, it is checked whether type `default` is available.

+### Action
+To define a title for an action, use the key template `_action.$name.title`.
+To evaluate if a title is available for the action, the `name` of the affordance will be checked first.
+Finally, it is checked whether type `default` is available.
+To define a title for an action-field, use the key template `_field.$name.title`.
+To evaluate if a title is available for the action-field, the `name` of the input property which is part of the affordance will be checked first.
+Finally, it is checked whether type `default` is available.

 ## Restrictions
 * Siren [embedded links][Siren Entity Embedded Link] are currently not implemented through the module itself.
 If you want them, you need to implement a pojo representing an embedded link and add it as content of either a `CollectionModel` or `PagedModel` instance.
 * Siren [embedded representations][Siren Entity Embedded Representation] are currently only supported if defined as the content of either a `CollectionModel` or a `PagedModel` instance.
 It is currently not possible to build a hierarchy based on instances of either `RepresentationModel` or `EntityModel`.